About Us

 "Overall, members view ITA as a top-notch, high quality and satisfying organization that meets their primary needs of networking and professional development…[the percentage of ITA members who are] satisfied or very satisfied with their membership in ITA [is] a figure that is higher than we typically see in membership surveys of this nature."

-Fundamentally, your membership and participation support the activities of one of the world’s leading forums on international arbitration today.
+Though membership is not required to participate in ITA programs, the benefits of membership more than compensate the cost, both financially and professionally.
+Additionally, your membership and participation support the activities of one of the world’s leading forums on international arbitration today.

 Organization

 The Institute is comprised of its Members, its Advisory Board, its Advisory Board committees, its Executive Committee, its Academic Council, its Board of Reporters, and its staff.
 The Advisory Board is comprised of designated representatives of all Members.
-The Executive Committee of the Advisory Board meets twice a year, in connection with the ITA Workshop in Dallas in June and the ITA Winter Forum.
+The Executive Committee of the Advisory Board meets twice a year, in connection with the Annual ITA Workshop iin June and the ITA Winter Forum.
 It oversees the activities of the Institute, establishes policy and identifies new leaders.
 The Academic Council consists of 40 leading professors in the U.S. and abroad and oversees the ITA-ASIL Conference and our educational video products.
 It meets three times a year, in connection with the ITA Workshop, the ITA-ASIL Conference and the ITA Winter Forum.
 The Board of Reporters, now including over 60 reporters covering 55 countries, provides regular updates on current developments in the field for publication online in the ITA Arbitration Report.
 It meets annually in connection with the ITA Workshop.
 The ITAFOR Moderators, Contributors and Council members ensure that this Spanish-Portuguese language listserv remains current, lively and informative for the benefit of the Latin American arbitration community.

 The Advisory Board